-5. Complaints should normally be raised at the earliest opportunity and in the first instance with the member of staff most closely involved with the matter of concern.
+6. Complaints should normally be raised at the earliest opportunity and in the first instance with the member of staff most closely involved with the matter of concern.
 The aim will be to resolve the complaint quickly and informally to the satisfaction of all parties.

-6. If attempts at informal resolution under 5. are not successful to the student’s satisfaction, the complaint should be normally raised with the Head of the relevant academic department or service section.
+7. If attempts at informal resolution under 6. are not successful to the student’s satisfaction, the complaint should normally be raised with the Dean of School or their nominee or the Head of the relevant support service.

 Formal Procedure

-7. If the student still remains dissatisfied, or if the complaint directly concerns the Head of the relevant department or section, the student has the right to request that the complaint be reviewed outside the department or section.
+8. If the student still remains dissatisfied, or if the complaint directly concerns the Dean of School or their nominee or the Head of the relevant support service, the student has the right to request that the complaint be reviewed outside the School or support service.

-8. The complaint should be made in writing to the Academic Registrar at the earliest opportunity and normally within three months of the last event of concern to which it refers.
+9. The complaint should be made in writing to the Academic Registrar at the earliest opportunity and normally within three months of the last event of concern to which it refers.
 To assist speedy consideration of the complaint, students should seek to provide the following at the outset if possible: